How to monitor Apache Flink with OpenTelemetry

 Configuring the Apache Flink receiver

 Navigate to your OpenTelemetry configuration file.
-If you’re using the observIQ Collector, you’ll find it in one of the following location:
+If you’re using the observIQ Collector, you’ll find it in one of the following locations:

 For the observIQ OpenTelemetry Collector, edit the configuration file to include the Apache Flink receiver as shown below: